Are Inherited Assets Considered a Marital Asset in Illinois?

 But are inherited assets considered a marital asset in Illinois?

-The short answer is no, inherited assets would be nonmarital property unless they are co-mingled (putting them into joint ownership with your spouse).
-From our team of Diamond Divorce lawyers in McHenry, Illinois, here’s a closer look at what this means for you and your spouse.
+The short answer is no. The inherited property would be nonmarital property unless they are co-mingled (putting them into joint ownership with your spouse).
+From our team at Diamond Legal in McHenry, Illinois, here’s a closer look at what this means for you and your spouse.

 Marital Property and Separate Property